 Welcome to the September edition of the RadGrad newsletter!
 We have implemented several bugfixes and performance optimizations this month that we hope will improve your user experience.
 Note that the Agathon and HACC Opportunities are coming up this month.
 As always, contact us at firstname.lastname@example.org if you have any questions about RadGrad.

-This section is provides personalized recommendations for each student based upon their current degree plan and other aspects of their current RadGrad state.
-One or more of the following recommendations will appear in this section depending on their relevency:
+This section is the meat of the newsletter and provides personalized recommendations for each student based upon their current degree plan and other aspects of their current RadGrad state.
+Students will receive a maximum of three recommendations, in decreasing urgency.
+The current list of recommendations are as follows:

 Finish your degree plan.
 If the student has not yet reached 100 Innovation, Competency, and Experience points, then this section will detail where their fall short, explain what they need to add, and provide an example addition (selected based upon their current interests).